sachinjain2000/sachinjain2000/README.md

 ## 👨‍💻 About Me

 I'm a graduate student at **University of Texas at Dallas** specializing in Business Analytics and AI, currently based in **San Francisco, CA**.
-My work sits at the intersection of data science, machine learning, and practical business applications—I believe the best AI solutions are the ones that actually solve real problems.
+My work focuses on building data-driven solutions that solve real business problems—from predictive models for credit risk to real-time analytics pipelines for e-commerce.

-Whether it's building predictive models for credit risk, analyzing job market trends, or creating real-time analytics pipelines, I focus on projects that have tangible impact.
-I'm actively exploring how AI can streamline business workflows and boost productivity in meaningful ways.
+I believe the best AI solutions are the ones that create tangible value.
+Whether it's analyzing 20,000+ job postings to uncover hiring trends or building hybrid analytics systems that combine streaming data with machine learning, I focus on projects with measurable impact.

 **Currently seeking full-time or contract opportunities** across the US—ready to relocate and contribute from day one.